Export

 An export in international trade is a good produced in one country that is sold into another country or a service provided in one country for a national or resident of another country.
-The seller of such goods or the service provider is an exporter; the foreign buyers is an importer.
+The seller of such goods or the service provider is an exporter; the foreign buyer is an importer.
 Services that figure in international trade include financial, accounting and other professional services, tourism, education as well as intellectual property rights.

 Exportation of goods often requires the involvement of customs authorities.

 Firms

+Exporting is one way in which a business can grow.
+Business's global expansion strategies may include: